 How Much Do Truck Drivers Make Starting Out?

-The road to becoming a professional truck driver is straightforward and ultimately rewarding.
-Budding truckers are required to earn a Commercial Driver’s License, or CDL, before signing up with a reputable trucking company.
+The road to become a professional truck driver is straightforward and ultimately rewarding.
+Aspiring truckers are required to earn a Commercial Driver’s License, or CDL, before signing up with a reputable

 Some companies offer “paid CDL training,” which combines the CDL school and the testing, with an offer of employment at a reduced rate.
 Drivers typically work for these trucking companies for a year in order to pay off the education provided.
 After a certain amount of time, some of these companies even reimburse a portion of that money to the driver.